- Gemini Office

 - If a Visitorship is not taken up within 3 months of the final date specified in the application, then the funding offer will lapse.

-- The sponsoring researcher from the AAO will provide a report to the Head of AAT Science and the Newsletter Editor detailing the outcomes of the visit and the benefits to the AAO, within three months of the completion of the visit by the AAO Distinguished Visitor.
+- The sponsoring researcher from the AAO will provide a report to the Head of Research and Outreach and the Newsletter Editor detailing the outcomes of the visit and the benefits to the AAO, within three months of the completion of the visit by the AAO Distinguished Visitor.